RajveerSodhi/Breast-Cancer-Diagnosis-in-the-State-of-Wisconsin/README.md

 ## Team Members

 - Mithish Ravisankar Geetha: one sentence about you!
-- Rajveer Sodhi: one sentence about you!
+- Rajveer Sodhi: I love programming, movies, and astronomy!
 - Yash Kumar: one sentence about you!

 ## Images